 Planking: 5 Easy Steps

-- Soak the plank in warm water for 20 minutes to 1 hour, keeping it submerged.
+- Soak the plank in warm water for up to 15 minutes, keeping it submerged.
 Pro tip: Soak it in juice, apple cider vinegar, or even wine for added flavor.

 - Place seasoned food on the plank.
 The plank should be fully covered by the food.
 This helps avoid flare-ups.

 - Place plank on preheated grill or in oven.
 Keep the grill lid or oven door closed while cooking.
 Do not leave unattended.